Idling is money out the tailpipe

 According to the Dept. of Energy states, "Each year, U.S. passenger cars, light-duty trucks, medium-duty trucks, and heavy-duty vehicles consume more than 6 billion gallons of diesel fuel and gasoline—without even moving.
 Roughly half of that fuel is wasted by passenger vehicles."
 And according to a comprehensive study on the idling of passenger vehicles conducted by Vanderbilt University, voluntary idling (idling when parked) in the U.S. accounts for about 1.8 billion gallons of fuel used annually.
 [Page 5, Table 3 of study]

 Most gasoline is derived from crude oil, a non-renewable resource.
 While the threat of depletion of oil has lessened — as North America slowly transitions from exporting foreign "conventional" petroleum to the extraction of "unconventional" petroleum (primarily using the method of hydraulic fracturing or "fracking") — the critical challenge of the future remains to transition from fossil fuels to clean, renewable forms of energy.
 Why?
 Unconventional oil is much harder to extract making it more expensive, much dirtier (tar sands, aka oil sands or bituminous oil), more environmentally harmful (fracking process and threat of pipeline spills), and will increase the challenge of tackling the global climate crisis.
 Oil will always be harmful to humans and our planet, from extraction through emissions.

 Vermont has laws that restrict idling

-• The State of Vermont enacted 23 V.S.A. § 1110.
-Prohibited idling of motor vehicles limiting idling of all motor vehicles to five minutes in any 60-minute period, with exceptions.
-The law is effective May 5, 2014.
+• The State of Vermont Prohibited idling of motor vehicles law limits idling of all motor vehicles while parked to five minutes in any 60-minute period, with exceptions.

 • Vermont's school bus idling rule restricts the idling of school buses on school grounds.
 There is also an option in the law for school boards in each district to adopt idling policies for motor vehicles other than school buses (employees, students, parents, delivery, etc.) when present on school grounds.